 Microsoft Edge Password Manager Policy using Intune

-I have deployed Microsoft Edge password manager policy using Intune security baseline for Cloud PCs.
+I have deployed the Microsoft Edge password manager policy using Intune security baseline for Cloud PCs.
 This policy disables the password save and sync option from Microsoft Edge.
 Now, quickly check these security policy settings from different places.

 First, you can check the policy from the Edge browser itself by going to three dots and the Settings tab.
 Otherwise, you can use the following URL to open the Settings -> Password security policies for the browser.
 You can also notice the message “Your browser is managed by your organization.”
 Also, the Offer to Save password setting is managed by your organization.
 This confirms the policy deployed using Intune security policies.